Skip to content

 These plastic are putting around 700 marine species in danger of extinction due to the threat plastic poses to them from entanglement, pollution, and ingestion.
 Every year, 300 million tons of plastic materials come into circulation – be it in the form of plastic packaging, utensils, containers, bags, or even clothing.
 While many of us make efforts to recycle, it’s simply not enough.
 In fact, 85 percent of the world’s plastic is not recycled.
 That means it’s sent to landfills.

-The EUI joins the fight to reduce plastic consumption: as of 2018 plastic cups, plastic cutlery and straws have been definitely been banned from the EUI canteens.
+The EUI joins the fight to reduce plastic consumption: as from 2018 plastic cups, plastic cutlery and straws have been definitely been banned from the EUI canteens.

 Sustainable Mobility